awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 + **AWS Tools for Windows PowerShell** — Provides commands for a broad set of AWS services, including Systems Manager\.
 For more information, see [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell/)\.

   On your Windows Server instances, Windows PowerShell 3\.0 or later is required to run certain SSM documents \(for example, the `AWS-ApplyPatchBaseline` document\)\.
 Verify that your Windows instances are running Windows Management Framework 3\.0 or later\.
 The framework includes PowerShell\.
 + **AWS SDKs** — Provides language\-specific APIs and takes care of many of the connection details, such as calculating signatures, handling request retries, and error handling\.
-For more information, see [AWS SDKs](http://aws.amazon.com/tools/#SDKs)\.
+For more information, see [Tools for Amazon Web Services](https://aws.amazon.com/tools/)\.

 ## AWS Region Availability<a name="prereqs-regions"></a>